deferredreward/translation-note-writer/README.md

 - **Given AT**: When an alternate translation is already provided
 - **Writes AT**: When the AI needs to create both the note and alternate translation
 - **See How**: Reference notes that point to similar expressions in other verses

+### Intelligent Template Selection

+The system now features intelligent template selection based on:

+- **Dynamic System Prompt Selection**: Automatically chooses between system prompts that generate alternate translations vs. those that use provided ones, based on whether the template contains "Alternate translation:"
+- **Template Type Filtering**: When editors provide `t:` instructions (e.g., `t:cognate accusative`), the system uses a two-tier approach:
+  1. **Exact Match**: Finds templates with exactly matching `type` field
+  2. **AI-Assisted Selection**: If no exact match, provides enhanced instructions for the AI to select from available templates based on the hint
+- **Improved Instruction Following**: Enhanced template text generation provides clearer directives to the AI for better adherence to specific template requirements

 ### Caching Strategy